;g

 Humans are now a major threat to Nature's Rights in the same way that corporations and nation states are a threat to human rights.
 The right of species to continue and survive is obvious when one realizes that the primary threat to all species is the selfish greed and environmental neglect of human beings.
 The rights of sea turtles, say, need to be protected against long line fisherman, who are killing them off at alarming rates.
 The solution to this lies partly in abolishing long line fishing.
 Fishing needs to be severely regulated anyway as nearly 50% of the oceans "commercial" fish are already gone.

 Or take the case case involving protection of dolphins under the Marine Mammal Protection Act, which held that that federal agencies were in violation of the Marine Mammal Protection Act by allowing certain countries to import Yellowfin Tuna into the United States.
-Judge Thelton Henderson, an amazing African American civil rights advocate and now judge, fought against American and Mexican Tuna millionaires as well as the Clinton/Gore White House to help safe dolphins form Tuna fisherman.
+Judge Thelton Henderson, an amazing African American civil rights advocate and now judge, fought against American and Mexican Tuna millionaires as well as the Clinton/Gore White House to help save dolphins form Tuna fisherman.
 More than 7 million dolphins have been drowned in tuna nets over the past 4 decades.
 But since 1990 and the advent of the "dolphin safe" tuna program, brought about by Henderson and others, dolphin deaths have decreased by 97% in the Eastern Tropical Pacific region.
 One man can make a huge difference.
-Humans are the primary threat to Nature's Rights in every biome and domain.
+Humans, both of the capitalist and the socialist variety, are the primary threat to Nature's Rights in every biome and domain.
 As Judge Henderson realized, the concept of civil, women's and human rights needs to be expanded and developed both as a scientific area of research as well as a rallying point for political action.
 Animals and ecologies need to be protected now, just as we once had to fight against abuse of women in factories or slave brought over on slave ships.

-There are those, particularly among the Marxist of anarchist tendencies, who believe that human consciousness is the supreme fact on earth.
+There are those, particularly among the Marxist or anarchist tendencies, who believe that human consciousness is the supreme fact on earth.
 Unfortunately many leftist thinkers are still human centered in this way.
+The abolitionists of today are environmental and animals rights activists.
+An example of backward thinking on the left is Michael Albert, of Z magazine, who, in his autobiography states...
+"I see no comparison in importance between seeking to eliminate the roots and branches of sexism, and seeking to eliminate the roots and branches of violence against animals."
+This justification fo violence against animals and nature is precisely the attitude that is causing extinctions, destruction of rainforest and the horrors of factory farming.
 The fate of the earth does not rest in some imaginary “self conscious” human centeredness—as if human consciousness were a god that could save or destroy nature.
-It is true that it is humans who are the primary threat to nature, not just capitalists but also Marxists.
+Humans who are the primary threat to nature, not just capitalists but also Marxists.
 China and the former U.S.S.R. both have horrible environmental and animal rights records.
-But it is precisely human pride or the human belief in their own exceptional superiority that is the problem.
+But it is precisely human pride or the human belief in their own exceptional superiority that is the problem, and this hubris is as part fo the left as well as the right.
 Human consciousness is itself grown from nature and evolution, but its counter-evolutionary tendencies must be restricted or curtailed.
 As Jane Goodall and others have pointed out we need to return to less destructive tendencies in our own nature in order to save the earth.
 The forces that currently threaten the earth are all institutional, economic and religious.
 We need to relearn that we share the earth with many others.
 Natures' Rights is about learning to appreciate the consciousness of other species, even at the level of plankton or plants, and how they view their own existence.
+Left-wing speciesism will not help the oceans, forests or endangered animals to the earth.

 It is true we cannot escape consciousness--- though what ‘consciousness’ is exactly is a complex question.
 Clearly, Chimps are conscious, as are Cetaceans, and in a different way Aphids, and Sponges, Diatoms and other simple species possess some rudimentary consciousness.
 But each consciousness is different and there is no hierarchy in nature.
 Humans like to create hierarchies and put themselves at the top of it.
 It is true that humans must intervene to save certain species such as Tigers, Whooping Cranes and Condors.
 But by far the majority of threatened species are threatened by humans.
-The primary question of Nature's Rights is not what can humans do to save nature, but rather what can humans be encouraged restrained from doing.
+The primary question of Nature's Rights is not what can humans do to save nature, but rather what can humans be encouraged to do to change themselves.
+How can humans be restrained from doing.
 How do we restrain and regulate humans in the interests of natural communities and ecosystems so nature can heal itself.
 Nature's Rights is primarily about re-educating humans and changing their behavior.
 In some cases, such as in protecting Mountain Gorillas or Black Rhinos, parks have used guns to shoot poachers who threaten these highly endangered animals.
 Of course the actual poachers are the bottom of the ladder of the international black market in rare animals, which needs to be stopped at all costs.

 To understand what Nature's Rights is means to overcome Speciesism.
 To over come speciesism means to cease looking at the world though human eyes alone.
 What rights do Polar Bears have in the face of global warming caused by humans?
 The continued existence of these bears requires humans change their ways not just in the Arctic but all around the earth.